This article applies to US customers only.

 - Make sure to maintain all reports within your records.
 CoinTracker cannot save these reports for you, it is your responsibility to make sure that you keep all reports provided to you indefinitely.

-Disclaimer: This post is informational only and is not intended as tax advice.
-For tax advice, please consult a tax professional.
+Disclaimer: CoinTracker is provided for informational purposes and is not intended as tax, audit, accounting, investment, financial, or legal advice.
+For financial, tax, or legal advice, please consult your own professional.
+See our full disclaimer.